 Be Your Own Detective

 First, you want to do some self-analysis.
+Using this Time Log Chart can help you do this!
 By monitoring how you spend your days, you’ll get a sense of your strengths and weaknesses in managing your time.
 This simple three-step process will help you see how you use your time over a long stretch—including when you tend to work best, and when you may tend to run into trouble.

 - Track a week.
 In a pocket notebook, track everything you do for an entire week—the time you woke up, when you had meals, when you had class.
 Include the little things, too—the phone call from mom that lasted 20 minutes, buying a muffin at the coffee shop, checking e-mail between classes.
 You don’t need to describe things in detail; just mark them down quickly.
 Pay special attention to how much time you spent on each activity.